SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.30.md

 #### Exception when changing booking name with BookingManager.ChangeName via external service management [ID_35669]

-If the BookingManager.ChangeName method method was used to change the name of a booking via external service management, an exception could be thrown.
+If the BookingManager.ChangeName method was used to change the name of a booking via external service management, an exception could be thrown.

 For example: